LuukHenk/dotfiles/README.md

 # Setup dotfiles

-run setup.sh to install the dotfiles and programs
+run `sh install_all.sh` to install the dotfiles and programs